aselker/cooperation_emergence/reports/project_report_draft1.md

 Fig 2: An example of experiment 1 where a 5x5 block of cooperators dies off.

 #### Results of Experiment 1
-The results of experiment 1 show that the system is not set in stone as Hashem et al. tried to claim.
-We have replicated their setup as was shared in their paper, and were unable to replicate their exact results.
-Despite this, our experiment 1 results were actually positive--they demonstrate that our system works and is not deterministic.
-System demonstration is important, as in future experiments we are experimenting with ways to generate an initial block of cooperators, and proof that a block of cooperators can survive is imperative to experiment success.
-Non-determinism supports results shown by multiple runs of the experiment, helping to show that consistent results are significantly less likely to be due to chance.
+Hashem et al. found that when the square of cooperators is smaller than 6x6, it tends to be taken over by defectors; when it is 6x6 or larger, it tends to expand.
+In order to test our model's similarity, we test multiple times at a 5x5 grid, and find that the cooperators might survive or die out, depending on luck.
+Two sample runs can be seen below.
+4x4 cooperator blocks reliably die out, and 6x6 cooperator blocks reliably survive.

+The results of our first experiment show that, while the system is not totally deterministic, groups of cooperators do seem to expand if they reach a critical size of around 5x5.
+In contrast to Hashem et al., 5x5 clusters seem unstable; the other results are consistent with their findings.

 ### Experiment 2: Mutation
 Once we have established that a sufficiently-sized cluster of cooperators will spread across the biofilm, we investigate how these clusters can arise.
 In our second experiment, we remove the starting cluster of cooperators, and add a chance of mutation.
-Mutations can happen to either the
+Mutations can happen to the general fitness gene, the behavior gene, or both, as specified in the Overview.

 #### Results of Experiment 2
 We expect the grid to be stably full of defectors, with a few cooperators occurring randomly but never spreading.